davidpatto/consentuaBlog/README.md

 ## How do I deploy?

-To deploy to github pages, just commit and push your changes to github.
+To deploy to github pages, just commit and push your changes to the master branch on github.